chrismanp/pldi24_artifact/README.md

                         OPENCILKDEFAULT_FINE: Similar to PBBS.
-                        However, if the grainsize is set to 0, the maximum grainsize is set to 8 (Default is 2048).
+                        However, if the grainsize is set to 0, the maximum grainsize is set to 8
+			(Default value used by PBBS is 2048).
                         (sets environment variable OPENCILKDEFAULT_FINE=1)

-                        PRC: Similar to PBBS, except that we manually lower the cilk_for in source code using the tail recursion elimination version of divide and conquer.
+                        PRC: Similar to PBBS, except that we manually lower the cilk_for in the source code using divide and conquer with tail call elimination.
                         (sets environment variable PRC=1)

                         PRL: Use parallel-ready loop to lower the parallel-for.